Enhanced Numeric Data Categorization with cut

 Conclusion

-function from the mStats package offers enhanced
+The cut function from the mStats package offers enhanced

 numeric data categorization with improved labeling.
 It provides